| Title: | Create Tables for Reporting Clinical Trials |

 Result of function |

-has the following properties:
+TRUE if x has the following properties:

-is a non-empty data.frame with character columns 'old'
+Alias_mapping is a non-empty data.frame with character columns 'old' and 'new', without NA and "".

-has no duplicates.
+Column 'new' has no duplicates.

-Checks the output of function format_statistics
+Checks the output of function format_statistics.

 x |